Bologna tramway: Vehicles

 In October 2024, the Spanish firm Construcciones y Auxiliar de Ferrocarriles (CAF) was awarded the tender to supply up to 60 trams to Bologna over six years.
-An initial order for 33 trams is already financed for a value of over €130 million.
+An initial order for 35 trams is already financed for a value of over €130 million.
 The deal includes maintenance for four years and the supply of spare parts and specialized tools.

-The bidirectional trams, based on the CAF Urbos model, will have five sections and be 35 metres long and 2.4 metres wide.
-Each tram will have a capacity of 225 passengers with 68 seated and two positions for passengers with disabilities.
+The bidirectional trams, based on the CAF Urbos model, will have five sections and be 34.7 metres long, 2.4 metres wide and 3.56 metres tall.
+Each tram will have a capacity of 300 passengers (232 standing and 68 seated) and two positions for passengers with disabilities.
 Trams will have batteries to pass over sections of the line without overhead wire such as through the city's historic centre.
 The trams will have four bogies.
 To reduce the risk wheel squealing on tight curves, the bogie at each end of the tram will be able to rotate.
 Security features will include electrodynamic braking system for emergencies, anti-collision devices, and interior video surveillance.

 The tram depot will be at Borgo Panigale.